 After choosing the name of your subdomain, select the type of page you want to create.
 You can select from a website, a landing page, a pop-up or an alert bar.
 I select the landing page type and go further.

 Now you should select what you are planning to do with the help of your landing page.
-So you can choose from the purposes like Generate Leads, Make Sales or Something Else.
+So you can choose from the purposes like Generate Leads, Make Sales, or Something Else.
 I select Something Else and continue.

-The next step will ask you choose the type of your landing page from the available variants like Thank You, About Me/Bio, Webinar, Event, Coming Soon, Blank Page or some other variants you can find if you click the ‘Browse All Templates’ option.
+The next step will ask you to choose the type of your landing page from the available variants like Thank You, About Me/Bio, Webinar, Event, Coming Soon, Blank Page or some other variants you can find if you click the ‘Browse All Templates’ option.

 Leadpages provides you with a number of templates to browse and pick the one for your current landing.